tyreseGill/data-analysis-of-sales/README.md

 7. Run `python ./main.py` and go through the data analytics displayed.

 ### If You're a Non-Programmer...
 a.
-If you want to just view the code and its associated output, open up `main.ipynb`.
+If you want to just view the code and its associated output, click on the `main.ipynb` file listed above.

 b.
-Otherwise, if you want to run the code yourself, you can do so via [Google Collab](https://colab.research.google.com/github/tyreseGill/data-analysis-of-sales/blob/main/main.ipynb).
+Otherwise, if you want to run the code yourself, you can do so via [Google Collab](https://colab.research.google.com/github/tyreseGill/data-analysis-of-sales/blob/main/main.ipynb) (NOTE: You will need to be signed into a Google account to run).

 ## Repository Structure
 ```